TopHatCroat/izi-hugo-theme/README.md

 #### 3.6.1 Syntax highlighting

-If you want to change the colours of the syntax highlighter you can find the supported themes [here](https://xyproto.github.io/splash/docs/) and generate the CSS with `hugo gen chromastyles --style=github` and paste the output into your `customCSS` file
+If you want to change the colours of the syntax highlighter you can find the supported themes [here](https://xyproto.github.io/splash/docs/all.html) and generate the CSS with `hugo gen chromastyles --style=github` and paste the output into your `customCSS` file.

 ```css
 /* Background */ .bg { background-color: #ffffff; }
 /* PreWrapper */ .chroma { background-color: #ffffff; }